Which Foods Can Help With Blood Pressure?

-Ditch the caffeine… particularly if you’re sensitive to it
+Especially if you're sensitive to it.

 Coffee has been shown to temporarily increase blood pressure.
 Its effects can last for up to three hours after drinking it.
 It may not be so bad if you're not sensitive to it, but caffeine affects some people more than others.
 Some caffeine sensitivity symptoms include shakiness, worry, irregular heartbeat, or difficulty sleeping.

 If you find caffeine affects you, then try switching to decaf or eliminating it altogether.

 PRO TIP: Don’t drink a cup of regular coffee or have other sources of caffeine right before your next doctor’s appointment or blood pressure test.

 Drink hibiscus tea

 This is not hype.
 There is science behind the blood pressure lowering effects of hibiscus tea.

 Several clinical studies have shown that it works.
 In one study, people drank two cups of strong hibiscus tea every morning.
 Those two cups were made using a total of five tea bags.
 This lowered the subjects' blood pressure as much as a blood pressure medication.

 In addition to food, know that a number of lifestyle factors can be helpful too.

 ● First of all, if you smoke, really focus on quitting.